Inter-American Development Bank

 What can we learn from these interventions to prevent child abuse in Latin America and the Caribbean?

-The examples discussed above illustrate interventions that can be adopted by different countries in Latin America and the Caribbean to reduce child maltreatment.
+The examples discussed above illustrate interventions that can be adopted by different countries in Latin America and the Caribbean to reduce child abuse.
 Among the main challenges is finding ways to make these initiatives scalable at the national level and throughout the region, a task that is impossible without government support.

 In addition to being able to generate information, guidance, and referral services for caregivers, as well as mechanisms for reporting and assistance in cases of violence against children, it is vital to continue implementing interventions to improve parenting practices in households and teaching practices in schools.
 To reduce crime and violence at its roots, it is essential – and constitutes a major challenge – to properly measure the prevalence of this type of violence to detect cases of child abuse in a timely manner.